-Most of the research done on how diets containing soybean protein affect the development of mammary tumors in rats has been done on mammary tumors experimentally induced in the rats.
+Most of the research done on the influence of diets containing soybean protein on the development of mammary tumors in rats has been done on mammary tumors experimentally induced in the rats.
 A chemical called methylnitrosourea (MNU) reliably produces cancerous mammary tumors in rats when injected.
 So does radiation with x-rays.
 These rats can then be used to test various ways to treat or prevent the tumors.
-These studies can be done in a matter of weeks, while doing the same studies on spontaneous mammary tumors require at least 2 or more years, since most rats don’t start growing natural mammary tumors until they are at least 18-24 months old.
+These studies can be done in a matter of weeks, while doing the same studies on spontaneous mammary tumors would require at least 2 or more years, since most rats don’t start growing natural mammary tumors until they are at least 18-24 months old.
 In addition, because most of these studies are interested in finding a treatment or prevention of mammary cancer in humans, the rats with induced mammary cancer provide a better model than rats with spontaneous mammary tumors, most of which are benign and not cancerous.

-However, a few studies have shown that the same factors that tend to reduce the formation of induced mammary tumors, also tend to reduce the formation of spontaneous tumors.
+However, a few studies have shown that the same factors that tend to reduce the formation or growth of induced mammary tumors, also tend to reduce the formation of spontaneous tumors.
 The first two studies listed here mention spontaneous tumors.

 http://carcin.oxfordjournals.org/cgi/content/abstract/1/6/469